samer--/parscan/README.md

 Instead, we look at how to unzip some functor to a 'rezippable' pair of functors whos shapes are guaranteed by the type system to be the same and so safely zippable.
 This is done by introducing a shape-describing type index (like the type level length in a 'vector' data type) at the point we unzip some original, non-shape indexed container.
+This extra type is confined to some limited context, either via an existential data type or a polymorphic 'continuation' function

-It looks ok up to a point, but then falls apart when we try to apply the idea to scannable functors (especially compositions of functors) in `algebraic_rezip.hs`.
+It looks ok up to a point, but then falls apart when we try to apply the idea to scannable functors (especially compositions of functors) in `algebraic_rezip.hs`, because I don't know how to introduce the necessary constraints on the the unzipped pairs.
 Unfortunately my type-foo is not up to the job here and there will have to be some further investigation at a later date.